-The Near Westside of Syracuse is one of six communities selected to participate in the New York State Health Foundation’s (NYSHealth) Healthy Neighborhood Funds initiative (http://nyshealthfoundation.org/our-grantees/healthy-neighborhoods-fund-recipients).
+The Near Westside of Syracuse is one of six communities selected to participate in the New York State Health Foundation’s (NYSHealth) Healthy Neighborhood Funds initiative.

 The initiative will provide funding and support for an active collaboration between NYSHealth and the six communities around the state — also including the City of Niagara Falls, Clinton County, East Harlem and the Lower East Side in Manhattan, and Brownsville in Brooklyn — to help the communities become healthier, more active places for residents.

-The Lerner Center for Public Health Promotion at Syracuse University’s Maxwell School has been selected to receive a two-year grant to fund the Near Westside Healthy Neighborhood initiative, a partnership of community agencies led by the Lerner Center and the Near Westside Initiative at Syracuse University, St. Joseph’s Hospital Health Center and Nojaim Brothers Supermarket.
-Other partners include Cornell Cooperative Extension, The Fitness Inclusion Network, Worktrain, and the City of Syracuse Parks Department, Peacemaking Center, Syracuse Housing Authority and Missio Church.
+The Lerner Center for Public Health Promotion at Syracuse University’s Maxwell School was selected in 2015 to receive a two-year grant to fund the Near Westside Healthy Neighborhood initiative, a partnership of community agencies led by the Lerner Center and the Near Westside Initiative at Syracuse University, St. Joseph’s Hospital Health Center and Nojaim Brothers Supermarket.
+Other partners include Cornell Cooperative Extension, the City of Syracuse Parks Department, Peacemaking Center, Syracuse Housing Authority and Missio Church.

 Take Back the Streets White Paper